sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-05-23T09:18:14.000Z**
+**2023-05-26T12:01:30.000Z**

-\#POWERALERT1
+\#PowerAlert1

-Stage 5 loadshedding will be implemented from 16:00 this afternoon until 05:00 on Wednesday.
-Thereafter, Stage 4 loadshedding will be implemented from 05:00 until 16:00 on Wednesday
+Stage 5 loadshedding will be implemented from 16:00 this afternoon until 05:00 on Saturday, with varying stages of loadshedding implemented over the weekend.